-DESRON FIFTEEN is the Navy's only forward deployed Destroyer Squadron and is responsible for the readiness, tactical and administrative responsibilities for seven Arleigh Burke Class Destroyers.
+DESRON FIFTEEN is the Navy's largest forward deployed Destroyer Squadron and is responsible for the readiness, tactical and administrative responsibilities for eight Arleigh Burke Class Destroyers.
 The Destroyer Squadron Commodore serves as the Immediate Superior in Command (ISIC) of the ships assigned to the squadron.

 DESRON FIFTEEN ships are the principal surface forces of Battle Force Seventh Fleet in the Western Pacific and Indian Oceans